 - The Perfect Mother Is You

 - Frenchwomen have a conviction that it’s unhealthy for mothers and children to spend all their time together.
-They believe there’s a risk of smothering kids with attention and anxiety, or of developing a situation where a mothers’ and a child’s needs are too intertwined.
+They believe there’s a risk of smothering kids with attention and anxiety or developing a situation where a mothers’ and a child’s needs are too intertwined.

 - When Americans talk about work-life balance, we’re describing a kind of juggling, where we’re trying to keep all parts of our lives in motion without screwing up any of them too badly.
 The French also talk about l’equilibre.
 But they mean it differently.
 For them, it’s about not letting any one part of life–including parenting–overwhelm the rest.

 - Caca boudin means “poop sausage.”
 Their three-year-old uses it to mean “whatever,” “leave me alone,” and “none of your business.”
 It’s an all-purpose retort.